-Fig. 6.
-The calculated real data of $\gamma(t)$.
+As to the simulation of $\gamma(t)$, the following parameters are used for ESN.
+The size of reservoir is 50, the leaking rate is 0.8, the spectral radius coefficient is 0.999 and the regularization coefficient is 0.005.
+As a result, MSE of $\gamma(t)$ is 0.0030737.
+Figure 5 shows the test part of the real data and the simulation result of $\gamma(t)$.

-The following parameters are used for ESN.
-The size of reservoir is 50, the leaking rate is 0.8, the weight is 1.1 and the regularization coefficient is 1.0e-2.
-As a result, MSE of $\gamma(t)$ is 0.0030813.
+Figure 5: The real data and the test result of $\gamma(t)$.

-Fig. 7.
-The test result of $\gamma(t)$.
+The test result graph seems to be following with the real data graph.
+The serrate waveform which is shown in the real graph is expressed in the test result graph.

-The test graph seems to be following with the real data graph.
-The serrate waveform which is shown in the real graph is expressed in the test graph.
-In addition, though the values of test graph have differences with the real data, it seems to be big differences compared with the result of $\alpha(t)$.
+Figure 6 shows the simulation result of infectious number by using test result of $\alpha(t)$ and $\gamma(t)$.

-Figure 8 shows the simulation result of infectious number.
+Figure 6: The simulation result of infectious number.